Obsidian-TTRPG-Community/The-Tavern/00-Behind-The-Bar/03-Contributing/03-Contributing.md

 This lets you use your own hotkeys/settings/etc. without accidentally modifying the vault settings.

-Before PRing, be sure to check over any of your files in Reading Mode with the `.obsidian` folder's config instead of your custom config.
+Before submitting a pull request (PRing), be sure to check over any of your files in Reading Mode with the `.obsidian` folder's config instead of your custom config.